lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 Version
 -------
-Lubuntu ships with LibreOffice writer version 7.1.2.0
+Lubuntu ships with LibreOffice Writer version 7.1.2.0

 How to Launch
 -------------